zenustech/zeno/BUILD.md

 sudo apt-get install -y libqt5svg5-dev
 ```

-> Note: We recommend to use Ubuntu 20.04 (or above) if possible.
-Ubuntu 18.04 users may need to install Qt 5.14.x from the official installer manually.
+> NOTE: We highly recommend to use **Ubuntu 20.04 (or above)** whenever possible.
+> Ubuntu 18.04 users may have to install `Qt >= 5.12` from the official installer manually.
+> As a contrast, Ubuntu 20.04 users can easily get Qt 5.12 by running `apt install qt5-default`.

 ### Arch Linux

-Arch Linux is @archibate's recommended environment, as it always provide latest packages.
+Arch Linux is my recommended environment, as it always provide latest packages.

 ```bash
 sudo pacman -S git cmake make g++